DegreyG/fakeapp/README.md

 ## PDebug - Code inject

-**fakeapp** already injected an `Embed Dynamic Framework` named `PDebug.framework`, U can add some code here and these code will be run with main app.
+**fakeapp** already injected an `Embed Dynamic Framework` named `PDebug.framework`, You can add some code here and these code will be run with main app.

 ```objc
 @implementation PDebugEntry